fattihkoca/vuejs-ajax/README.md

 ```

 ## <a name="hardReloadOnError"></a> Hard Reload On Error
 Option to hard reloading when page can not be loaded.
+Default value is `false`.

 ```javascript
 Vue.ajax.get('http://example.com', [data], {